Velez Malaga discover best things to see and do

 La antigua muralla de la medina

-It has been restored, and the old royal gate of the city can be seen right next to it.
-It is the only one that remains from the time of the Nasrid kingdom of Granada.
+It is the only gateway to the ancient medina that remains from the time of the Nasrid kingdom of Granada.

 velez malaga entrada muralla arabe